zahir2003/Java-Programming-AC/README.md

 ## 📌 **About**

-This repository contains my **Java Programming practice, assignments, and concept implementations** under **AC (Assumed Course Code)**.
+This repository contains my **Java Programming practice, assignments, and concept implementations** under **AC (Apna College)**.
 It showcases my learning journey in mastering **core Java, object-oriented programming, data structures, and algorithms** to build a strong foundation for software development and technical interviews.

 ---